ISAITB/docs-tdl/source/constructs/index.rst

     @from, no, The identifier of the test suite from which the scriptlet will be loaded.
 If not provided this is assumed to be the current test suite.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
 See also :ref:`tdl-steps-common-stoponerror`.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
+See also :ref:`tdl-steps-common-hidesteps`.
+    @input, no, An alternative to input elements to provide a single input when the scriptlet expects a single input or (if multiple) a single mandatory input.
+See also :ref:`tdl-step-call__simplified`.
-See also :ref:`tdl-steps-common-hidesteps`. input, no, Zero or more elements for the ``scriptlet``'s input parameters.
+    @output, no, The name to use for the session context variable to store the scriptlet output as an alternative to using the ``id``.
+See also :ref:`tdl-step-call__simplified`. input, no, Zero or more elements for the ``scriptlet``'s input parameters.
 See :ref:`handlers-inputs-outputs` for details. output, no, Zero or more elements for the ``scriptlet``'s output parameters to specify which outputs you require.